Complete a one-on-one meeting

 3. You will be redirected to an instructions page to complete the 1:1 meeting form.

-1. To begin 1:1 for a specific user, click Home from the menu bar.
+1. To begin 1:1 for a participant, click HOME from the menu bar.

-4. Click the 1:1 meeting task for the specific user.
+3. Click the 1:1 meeting rating task for the specific user you would like to rate.

 4. On the Task Detail window, click OPEN.